 Fight Back Spam Text With DoNotPay

 DoNotPay helps you not only report spammers but also fight them back!
 When scammers ask for your credit card details, here is what you need to do:

-- Access the DoNotPay app in your web browser or iOS device
+- Access the DoNotPay app in your web browser

 - Find Robo Revenge and click on it

 - Provide the card number to the scammers

 - Find out who they are when they use the card

 - Sue them with the help of DoNotPay